mralexgray/CocoaLumberjackFramework/README.md

 # CocoaLumberjackFramework

-A Framework distribution of [CocoaLumberjack](https://github.com/robbiehanson/CocoaLumberjack).
+A Framework distribution of [CocoaLumberjack](https://github.com/robbiehanson/CocoaLumberjack) for iOS and OS X.

 # Motivation